boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-analysis.md

 ### Key Idea

 NRLP leverages existing discovery mechanisms (DHCP, RA, PvD) for networks to advertise throughout advices.
 The same generic blob is used independent of the signaling mechanism.
+NRLP operates within the existing network/host trust model.

 ### Discussion